Pseudo-effective and numerically flat reflexive sheaves: Reflexive sheaves

 Let $J_k$ be the maximal germ of ideal sheaf at $x$ such that $f^* J_k|_{U_k} \subset (g_i^{(k)})$ with respect to the inclusion relation.
 (Here one may have to shrink the open set $U_k$, i.e.\ the inclusion is to be understood in the sense of germs at any point of $f^{-1}(x)$.)
 Then the ideal $(g_i^{(k)})$ is generated by finitely many holomorphic functions that are either of the form $f^* h_\alpha^{(k)}$ for some holomorphic function germ at $x$, or of the form $f_\beta^{(k)}$ for some holomorphic function on $U_k$.
 We claim that the zero set $V(f_\beta^{(k)})$ is not of the form $f^{-1}(f(V(f_\beta^{(k)})))$.
 Otherwise, by Hilbert's Nullstensatz, $f_\beta^{(k)}$ is contained in the germ of pull back of the prime ideal sheaf vanishing on $f(V(f_\beta^{(k)}))$, contradicting the maximality of $J_k$.
 Therefore

-which also has analytic singularities. \end{proof} \begin{myrem} {\rm Even when the manifold $X$ is projective, there are a subtlety involved in the definition of strongly psef torsion free sheaves.
-Let $A$ be an ample bundle on $X$.
-Recall that a torsion free sheaf $\cF$ over the projective manifold $X$ is called weakly positive in the sense of Nakayama (cf. \cite{Nak}) if for any $a \in \N$, there exists $b \in \N^*$ such that $(\mathrm{S}^{ab} \cF)^{\lor \lor} \otimes A^b$ is globally generated at some point (hence generically globally generated).
-Our definition of a strongly psef torsion free sheaf implies that such a sheaf is a weakly positive torsion free sheaf in the sense of Nakayama, but the converse does not hold in general.
+which also has analytic singularities. \end{proof} \begin{myrem} {\rm Observe that when the manifold $X$ is projective, there exists a subtlety in the definition of a strongly psef torsion free sheaf.
+Recall that a torsion free sheaf $\cF$ over a projective manifold $X$ with an ample line bundle $A$ is called weakly positive in the sense of Nakayama (cf. \cite{Nak}) if for any $a \in \N$, there exists $b \in \N^*$ such that $(\mathrm{S}^{ab} \cF)^{\lor \lor} \otimes A^b$ is globally generated at some point (hence generically globally generated).
+Our definition of strongly psef torsion free sheaf implies that it is the weak positive torsion free sheaf in the sense of Nakayama, but not inversely in general.